numbworks/NW.Shared.Serialization/docs/Documentation-NW.Shared.Serialization.md

 ## Introduction

-`NW.Shared.Serialization` is a library that provides a facade over JsonSerializer in order to simplify serialization and deserialization activities.
+`NW.Shared.Serialization` is a library that provides a facade over _System.Text.Json.JsonSerializer_ in order to simplify serialization and deserialization activities.

 ## Getting Started